EarthScope/rover/docs/development.md

 One consequence of this is that the "installable" code (typically available via `pip` from the [PyPI rover project](https://pypi.org/project/rover/) or a tarball) is not identical to the development code (typically available from the [rover repository](https://github.com/iris-edu/rover/)).
-Because of this disparity, instances of development Rover should not be inistalled into system Python 2.7.
+Because of this disparity, instances of development ROVER should not be inistalled into system Python 2.7.

 ## Getting started